 Late Work Policy: Lab reports or worksheets that are turned in the day they are due after the beginning of class will be penalized 10% off.
-If they are turned in the following day, 20% will be deducted (meaning you will start off with an 80%).
-Labs turned in more than 1 day late will not receive any credit.
+If they are turned in the day after they are due, they will be marked 50% off.
+Labs turned in more than one day late will not receive any credit.
 You must turn in late work to the Astronomy Departmental Office in 211 Bryant and hand it directly to a staff member.
 This means you have to turn it in while the office is open-between 8 am and 4 pm on weekdays.
+Reports left on my desk or slid under my office door will not be graded.